Franz Maria Liedig: Service with the Abwehr

+Second World War
-On October 8, 1939, Liedig drove Hans Oster to the Dutch Military attaché in Berlin, Colonel Bert Sas.
-After Oster returned to the car, he told Liedig, that he just committed treason.
-In fact Oster informed Sas about the planned date of attack of the German Wehrmacht in the West.

-In 1940 Liedig became the Military attaché at the German embassy in Sofia and later on in Athens.
-In February 1944 he was removed as the First Officer of the German cruiser Köln in Oslo.
+On 8 October 1939, Liedig drove Oster to the Dutch military attaché in Berlin, Colonel Bert Sas.
+After Oster returned to the car, he told Liedig, that he had just committed treason.
+In fact, Oster informed Sas about the date of the planned Wehrmacht offensive in the west.
+In 1940, Liedig became the military attaché at the German embassy in Sofia and later on in Athens.
+In February 1944, he was assigned as the first officer of the light cruiser Köln at Oslo.

+Arrest and incarceration

-After von Dohnanyi, Oster and Canaris were arrested by the Gestapo and the 20 July plot failed, the plans of 1938 were found on September 22, 1944, at the Abwehr and Liedig was arrested in November 1944.
-He was imprisoned at several concentration camps like Flossenbürg, Buchenwald, Dachau and finally transferred to Niederdorf amongst about 140 prominent inmates in late April 1945, where the SS left them behind.
+After the failure of the 20 July plot to assassinate Hitler, Canaris, Dohnanyi and Oster were arrested by the Gestapo.
+The 1938 coup plans were found in the Abwehr files on 22 September 1944, and Korvettenkapitän Liedig was arrested in November 1944.
+He was imprisoned at several concentration camps including Flossenbürg, Buchenwald and Dachau.
+In late April 1945, he was transferred to Niederdorf together with about 140 other prominent inmates, where the SS abandoned them.